BRUNOSolutions/.github/profile/README.md

 **NEVER EVER EVER try to just fit in; NEVER EVER EVER tolerate gossip, hate-mongering or any form of community-supported fear.**

-Imitate ONLY greatness ... call out stupidity when you see it.
+Imitate ONLY greatness; study what makes people great, but be your own person ... be aware of it, but avoid consuming any dipshit mindfuckery; call out stupidity when you see it.

 *Don't Believe Me.
 Just Watch.*